Michaeltaoma/CPEN502-Assignments/report/assignment2/REPORT_QIU.md

 Tao Ma, 13432885

+## Part 1

+As for part 1, your submission should be a brief document clearly showing the graphs requested about.
+Please number your graphs as above and also include in your report an appendix section containing your source code.

 ## Part 2
 a) Draw a graph of a parameter that reflects a measure of progress of learning and comment on the convergence of learning of your robot.